 What year did you graduate and what was your concentration?

-I graduated in December 2013, with a concentration in Public Communication.
+I graduated in 2008 with a Bachelor of Arts in Communication.

 What extra-/co-curricular activities did you do?

 Did you go to grad school?
 If so, where?
 Was it immediately after you left Truman or did you wait?
 Why?

 If you had asked me while I was at Truman if I would ever attend graduate school, I would have answered with a firm “No.” I wanted to start my career right away.

 Two years post-Truman, I realized I missed the liberal arts environment (and having conversations that focused on topics other than traffic and weather) and found a great program at Washington University in St. Louis.
 In 2012 I graduated with my Master of Liberal Arts from WashU, and even though I’ll likely pay student loan debt for the rest of my life, I would do it all over again tomorrow.

 My first job was at a company where we took pictures at non-profit events and then posted them on a website for the non-profits to view and purchase.
 I was there just shy of a month until I got a communications coordinator position at an association management firm.

 What work do you do/What are you doing now?

 My job consists of creating and maintaining communications for our external stakeholders and internal division team members.
 No day is the same.
 I’m usually reading, editing, taking photographs, managing websites, writing communications plans, helping coordinate presentations and events, etc. It’s a fascinating role with a lot of variety that challenges me daily and keeps me engaged.
 I am always learning.
 Additionally, I’m given room to be creative and I have autonomy, which are extremely important to me personally.
 The culture at the Fed is the best I’ve ever worked in and I consider myself very lucky!

 How has your Liberal Arts/COMM education helped you?